Management Policies & Systems

 With approximately 60 members acting independently in Japan and overseas, the Company’s Corporate Auditing Division conducts internal audits of the Company from a fair and impartial standpoint.
 In addition, the division's activities are supported by auditors with extensive knowledge of their particular fields, assigned from relevant business units.

-The Corporate Auditing Division internally audits the operation and other aspects of the internal control system, evaluates the internal control related to the establishment of internal whistle-blower system and financial review, and mutually exchanges necessary information with each division in charge of internal control.
+The Corporate Auditing Division internally audits the operation and other aspects of the internal control system, evaluates the internal control related to the financial review, and mutually exchanges necessary information with each division in charge of internal control.

 The Corporate Auditing Division reports the internal audit policies and internal audit results to the Audit Committee and exchanges opinions with the Audit Committee members on a regular basis.

-The Corporate Auditing Division also reports internal audit results to the accounting auditors and continuously works with them, discussing the evaluation of the internal control related to financial review as needed.
+The Corporate Auditing Division also reports internal audit results to the Independent Auditors and continuously works with them, discussing the evaluation of the internal control related to financial review as needed.

 The Corporate Auditing Division prepares and sends an audit report to the head of the audited department after the internal audit is conducted, and instructs the head of the audited department to formulate improvement measures as necessary.
 In order to ensure the effectiveness of internal audits, the Corporate Auditing Division confirms the improvement measures developed by the audited department through the written responses submitted by the audited department, and conducts follow-up audits and evaluations to confirm the implementation progress as necessary.